 The use of nontraditional risk factor measurement is primarily important for aiding in the decisions to initiate preventive cardiovascular therapies (i.e., aspirin and statin) by improving on existing cardiovascular risk assessment, for example, in persons for whom traditional risk prediction does not perform adequately.
 Currently, the USPSTF has recommendations to initiate preventive low-dose aspirin and statins based on a 10-year CVD risk of 10 percent or greater, while the ACC/AHA advocates for initiating a discussion for statin initiation at a threshold of 7.5 percent using their PCE.
-We illustrate the impact of reclassification using current day thresholds in a hypothetical cohort, based on reclassification tables from three included studies (Table 41).
-In this example, we show the absolute number of people and people-per-100 who are appropriately and inappropriately reclassified with ABI, hsCRP, or CAC using data from the MESA cohort96 and the two IPD meta-analyses included in our review.^{75, 76} Among individuals having an event, appropriate reclassification is defined as reclassification above a treatment threshold (7.5 or 10%), and inappropriate reclassification is defined as reclassification below a treatment threshold.
+We illustrate the impact of reclassification using current day thresholds based on reclassification tables from three selected included studies (Table 41).
+In this example, we show the absolute number of people and people-per-100 who are appropriately and inappropriately reclassified with ABI, hsCRP, or CAC using data from the MESA cohort90 and the two IPD meta-analyses included in our review.^{65, 66} These examples were selected because the studies reported reclassification tables and they represented the most applicable studies to current day practice in the United States.
+The MESA analysis used a published coefficient model and evaluated both the FRS and PCE, and the IPD meta-analyses represent the largest assembled populations for their respective analyses.
+For the FRS-based analyses, which used 3 risk strata, the top 2 risk strata (10-20% and >20%) were combined to conform to the current USPSTF recommendation to initiate preventive low-dose aspirin and statins based on a 10-year CVD risk of ≥ 10 percent.
+Among individuals having an event, appropriate reclassification is defined as reclassification above a treatment threshold (7.5 or 10%), and inappropriate reclassification is defined as reclassification below a treatment threshold.
 The converse definitions are used for individuals not having an event.
 In our example for the PCE, CAC has the greatest reclassification but does inappropriately reclassify individuals who did not have an event to above the 7.5 percent treatment threshold.
-The FRS example demonstrates a similar pattern of reclassification seen with the PCE (i.e., greater reclassification from CAC compared to ABI or hsCRP, but with inappropriate reclassification above treatment threshold in individuals not having an event).
-From the ABI IPD meta-analysis, we have sex-stratified results that demonstrate that the appropriate and inappropriate reclassification in women (but not men) is similar in magnitude to CAC.
+In the example for the PCE, 76 people having CVD events were appropriately reclassified upward when CAC was added to risk assessment, and 19 people who had events were inappropriately reclassified downward who had a CVD event-a net improvement of 57 individuals among the 320 having events-about 18 per 100 people (reported event NRI of 0.178 [95% CI, 0.080-0.256]).
+However, in the primary prevention populations to which CVD risk assessment with the PCE or FRS applies, the majority of people will not experience a CVD event.
+With the addition of CAC to risk assessment, 202 people not having events are appropriately reclassified downward, but 496 people are inappropriately reclassified upward-on net, a worsening of reclassification of 294 individuals out of 4865 not having events-or about 6 per 100 people (reported nonevent NRI of -0.059 [95% CI, -0.075-0.030]).
+Therefore, the NRI of 0.119 [95% CI, 0.080-0.256) does not convey that for CAC, a sizeable proportion of individuals who are not having events will now be considered for treatment.
+The addition of the ABI to the FRS in women showed a similar pattern.